JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Allow users to reorder the tracks in the library/Bin
 ## Filters and search
 - When in the Lib/Bin screen, users can apply filters or search tracks in the library
+- The search bar can be somewhere on top in the header, with the title on the left edge
 - This will be local until I implement an infinite query, after which it will make a db call
 ## Ui Motivation
 - Have a look at the Spotify and ChatGPT apps for possible improvements to my UI